Biography

 Research

 We are currently looking for PhD students and postdoctoral fellows to join our research team!
-See links below:
+Please email me if you are interested.

 My group’s primary goal is to uncover how apical-basal polarity level sculpts the development of the CNS.
 We investigate how symmetry is broken at a single cell level during secondary neurulation, which occurs via de novo apical-basal polarisation within the centre of an initially solid tissue (How do epithelial tubes polarise?).
 We are also interested in how apical-basal polarity, signalling and morphogenesis interrelate during secondary neural tube opening and later cell differentiation (how do epithelial tubes open?).
 These questions have relevance both for understanding polarity-associated diseases and for directing organ bioengineering approaches.